jming514/chat10/README.md

 - [ ] File transfer: A client can upload file and allow other users in the chat room to download the file.

+- [x] Account database: A database for accounts to store usernames and passwords.